1 / 1

 2018: Colorado elects Jared Polis, the first openly gay man to be a U.S. governor.

-Take a self-guided audio tour right on your smartphone to learn about Denver's LGBTQ history.
-Developed by AARP Colorado, and the GLBT Community Center, the GPS-led app will guide you through Denver’s LGBT landmarks in the Capitol Hill neighborhood and along Colfax Avenue.
-The 10 point- tour includes Cheesman Park; Charlie’s, home of the Colorado Gay Rodeo Association; and Smiley’s Laundromat, a community landmark which generated intense debate about historic preservation and community identity.
+Take a self-guided audio tour right on your smartphone to learn about Denver's LGBTQ+ history.
+Developed by AARP Colorado, and The Center on Colfax, the GPS-led app will guide you through Denver’s LGBTQ+ landmarks in the Capitol Hill neighborhood and along Colfax Avenue.
+The 10 point-tour includes Cheesman Park; Charlie’s, home of the Colorado Gay Rodeo Association; and Smiley’s Laundromat, a community landmark which generated intense debate about historic preservation and community identity.
 To access the tour, download the free Geotourist app on the Apple iTunes and Google Play app stores.